Yoo Hwe-seung: 2018–present: Solo activities and musical roles

 In April 2018, Yoo participated in King of Masked Singer.
 He first appeared in episode 147, which he showed himself as "Gameboy".
 He successfully entered the final round in which he was able to challenge the king, but was defeated by the king.
+In February 2023, Yoo returned to the King of Masked Singer stage as "First Place Trophy", and this time he was successful in ascending the throne.
+He became the 63rd king in the history of the show and served as the king of the 194th to 197th generations.

 Yoo released the track "Still Love You" as part of his collaboration with Lee Hong-gi of F.T.
 Island under FNC LAB.

 In 2019, Yoo made his solo appearance in KBS's music competition program, Immortal Songs 2 in 2019.
 He received his first ever overall win in the program on October 19, 2019, with a total vote of 432.
 He performed a cover of Queen's "We Are The Champions", which earned him the win.

 In October 2019, Yoo announced his musical debut for the musical We Will Rock You, starting from December 2019.
 He played as the male lead, Galileo in his debut play.